 This context of the main Plant homeland is exemplified, in a poetic frame of mind, by French courtly chivalry invading more local customs.
-For example, the parish of Leek in the main homeland is said to derive its name from the Welsh (llech) for `slab', `stone', or `rock', though it the name is more often now claimed to have originated from the Old Scandinavian (loekr) meaning brook or spring (a leak of holy water from the earth).
+For example, the parish of Leek in the main homeland has been said to derive its name from the Welsh (llech) for `slab', `stone', or `rock', though it the name is more often now claimed to have originated from the Old Scandinavian (loekr) meaning brook or spring (a leak of holy water from the earth).
 The distinctive rocks in Leek parish are now called The Roaches (French), evidently from the invading Norman culture by 1070, with particular features called cloud (e.g. Hen Cloud), as presumed to be from the earlier Anglo-Saxon word 'clud' for a rock.

-In the early fourteenth-century illustration alongside, a courtly Knight delivers a lady from a wild-man (French tradition).
+In the early fourteenth-century illustration above, a courtly Knight delivers a lady from a wild-man (French tradition).

-In the late fourteenth-century illustration alongside, Sir Bertilak's wife tries to tempt Sir Gawain.
+In the late fourteenth-century illustration above, Sir Bertilak's wife tries to tempt Sir Gawain.